-SCS school employee, town alderman arrested on fondling charges
+SCS teacher, Brighton town alderman arrested after investigation into juvenile sexual assault

-MEMPHIS, Tenn. — A Shelby County Schools employee and town alderman was arrested Wednesday in Tipton County on two active warrants of fondling out of Desoto County, Mississippi.
+MEMPHIS, Tenn. — David Boone, a Shelby County Schools teacher and Brighton town alderman, was arrested Wednesday in Tipton County on two warrants out of DeSoto County, Mississippi.

-David Patrick Boone was taken into custody by the Tipton County Sheriff’s Office.
-He was transported to the Tipton County Jail where he will be held until extradition to DeSoto County.

 The DeSoto County Sheriff’s office said the warrants were for two charges of fondling.